hashkat/hashkat/docs/input.md

 resolution_growth_factor:  1.05
 ```

 Determines the density function integral boundary spacing after the initial resolution.
 This has been implemented due to a function resolution needing to be much more accurate during the time immediately after a tweet is tweeted as opposed to some time after this has occurred.
-If you had an **initial_resolution** of 1.0 and a **resolution_growth_factor** of 1.05 with **x_start** set to 5, the integrals would be evaluated at [5,6], [6, 7.05], [7.05, 8.10], etc.
+If you had an 'initial_resolution' of 1.0, a 'resolution_growth_factor' of 1.05 and an 'x_start' of 5, the integrals would be evaluated at [5,6], [6, 7.05], [7.05, 8.10], etc.

 #### Time Span